 Ed’s role at Nottingham Trent is purely teaching, although in the future he is hoping to perform research in the areas of NMR and MRI.
 Aside from his primary area of research - Magnetic Resonance, Ed is particularly interested in the natural world, specifically fascinated by minerals, insects and marine life.

-Ed is heavily involved in outreach activities communicating science to members of the public.
-On top of this, Ed writes interactive science shows and demonstrates them to a wide range of audiences across the UK.
+Ed is heavily involved in outreach activities communicating science to members of the public, writing interactive science shows and demonstrating them to a wide range of audiences across the UK.
+Ed is also the Regional Secretary of the East Midlands Branch of the Institute of Physics.

 - Low temperature physics